 Supervised research in an area of geology.
 Maximum credit six units applicable on a master's degree.
 799A.
-(299.)
 Thesis (3) Cr/NC Prerequisites: An officially appointed thesis committee and advancement to candidacy.
 Preparation of a thesis for the master's degree.
 799B.
 Thesis Extension (0) Cr/NC Prerequisite: Prior registration in Thesis 799A with an assigned grade symbol of SP.
 Registration required in any semester or term following assignment of SP in Course 799A in which the student expects to use the facilities and resources of the university; also student must be registered in the course when the completed thesis is granted final approval.

-192 German Faculty Chair, Department of Germanic and Slavic Languages and Literatures: L. Fetzer Graduate Adviser: Julian Wulbern - Credential Adviser: H. W. Paulin - Professors: Boney, Paulin, Schaber, Tanaka, Westervelt, Wulbern Associate Professor: Dunkle Assistantships Graduate teaching assistantships in German are available to a limited number of qualified students.
-Application blanks and additional information may be secured from the chair of the department General Information The Department of Germanic and Slavic Languages and Literatures, in the College of Arts and Letters, offers graduate study leading to the Master of Arts degree in German.
+German Faculty Chair, Department of Germanic and Slavic Languages and Literatures: L. Kozlik Graduate Adviser: Julian Wulbern Credential Adviser: H. W. Paulin Professors: Boney, Dukas, Paulin, Schaber, Tanaka, Westervelt, Wulbern Associate Professor: Dunkle General Information The Department of Germanic and Slavic Languages and Literatures, in the College of Arts and Letters, offers graduate study leading to the Master of Arts degree in German.
 The master of arts degree provides advanced training for (a) students who plan to terminate their graduate studies at the master's level, and (b) those who plan to proceed to a doctoral degree in German or in Germanic linguistics.
 There is a full range of graduate courses in German literature and in Germanic linguistics, and the student may concentrate in the area of preference.
-Library resources, both books and periodicals. provide excellent research bases in both areas.
+Library resources, both books and periodicals, provide excellent research bases in both areas.
 A taped German dialect library, among the most extensive in the country, is also available for research use.
 Admission to Graduate Study All students must satisfy the general requirements for admission to the University with classified graduate standing, as described in Part Three of this bulletin.
 An undergraduate major in German, including 24 upper division units, must have been completed, at least six units of which must have been in a survey course in German literature.
 Advancement to Candidacy In addition to meeting the requirements for advancement to candidacy as described in Part Three of this bulletin, students may be required to pass a qualifying examination in German given by the Department of Germanic and Slavic Languages and Literatures.
 Specific Requirements for the Master of Arts Degree In addition to meeting the requirements for classified graduate standing and the basic requirements for the master's degree as described in Part Three of this bulletin, the student must complete a graduate program of at least 30 units which includes at least 24 units in German, of which at least 18 units must be in 600- and 700-numbered courses including German 600, 601, and 799A.
 If Plan B is followed, the student must pass a comprehensive examination in lieu of German 799A.
 Courses Acceptable on Master's Degree Programs in German UPPER DIVISION COURSES 505.
-(148.)
-Applied German Linguistics (3) Prerequisite: German 301 and 302.
-Linguistic study of modern German; integration of modern linguistic theory with the language classroom.
-510. (150.)
-German Phonetics (3) Prerequisites: German 202 and 212.
+Applied German Linguistics (3) Linguistic study of modern German; integration of modern linguistic theory with the language classroom.
+510. German Phonetics (3) Prerequisites: German 202 and 212.
 Sounds and intonation of German.
 515. Germanic Linguistics (3) Prerequisites: German 202 and 212.
 Structural and comparative Germanic linguistics.
-540, (107.)
-German Literature from its Beginning to the Reformation (3) Prerequisites: German 202 and 212.
+540. German Literature from its Beginning to the Reformation (3) Prerequisites: German 202 and 212.

 Literature from the eighth century to about 1500.
 545A-545B.
-(103A-103B.)
 German Literature of the Eighteenth Century (3-3) Prerequisites: German 202 and 212.

 The literature of the German Enlightenment, the "Storm and Stress," the Classical Age.
 Outside readings and reports.

-549. (115.)
-Goethe's Faust (3) Prerequisites: German 202 and 212.
+549. Goethe's Faust (3)

+Prerequisites: German 202 and 212.